aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

     }
 }
 ```
-The core schema describes the instrument's data structure and format, while the UI component decides certain
+The core schema describes the instrument's data structure and format, while the UI component defines
 front-end properties.
 Both the schema and the UI component are required in order to have a fully loaded and
 rendered instrument.
 These components can be defined either within the same JSON object, or independently.
 This is
 also true for the instrument data component.